f5devcentral/f5-automation-labs/docs/class1/module2/lab3.rst

    |image2_21|

 #.
 Review the JSON body, in this task we created a new service, but it's different
    from the one created earlier.
-The App Service Integration iApp contains the mechanisms within itself to **create** items, and reference items via a **URL** path.
+The App Services Integration iApp contains the mechanisms within itself to **create** items, and reference items via a **URL** path.
 This new service we created **also** created some custom profiles (Protocol, Compression, HTTP and OneConnect).
 We then attached an